roxana9922/deepfake-detector/README.md

 Grad-CAM was integrated to make the model’s predictions easier to interpret.
 It produces a heatmap showing which regions of the image contributed most strongly to the model’s decision.

-This was used to check whether the model focused on meaningful facial areas or on less reliable features such as:
+Grad-CAM was used to check whether the model focused on meaningful facial areas or on less reliable features such as:

-- background artefacts;
+- background artefacts
-- compression patterns;
+- compression patterns
-- lighting differences;
+- lighting differences
-- low-resolution areas;
+- low-resolution regions
-- non-facial regions.
+- non-facial areas

 The Grad-CAM analysis showed mixed behaviour.
 Some correct predictions focused on plausible facial regions, while some failure cases suggested that the model may have relied on background details or compression artefacts.
 This indicates possible shortcut learning, where the model learns patterns that work in the dataset but may not generalise well to unseen real-world images.

-Grad-CAM is therefore treated as an interpretation and debugging tool, not as proof that the model prediction is correct.
+Grad-CAM is therefore treated as an **interpretation and debugging tool**, not as proof that the model prediction is correct.

 ---